Frequently Asked Questions

 Some students may need to access their text in an alternate format.
 In this case, Student Accessibility Services will assist students in locating and ordering texts.

 When should I self-identify as a student with a disability?

 Students are encouraged to self-identify as early as possible.
 It is suggested that students self-identify as soon as they make their enrollment decision.
-A summer meeting or telephone conference to review documentation and discuss accommodations with the coordinator of disability services is strongly advised.
+A summer meeting or telephone conference to review documentation and discuss accommodations with the coordinator of Student Accessibility Services is strongly advised.
 Once this has been completed, we can begin the process.

 What are my rights as a student with a disability?

 As a student with a disability, you are entitled to certain rights.
 The University must respect your rights, which include: